Series 130 Extended Travel Block & Tackle Window Balance

 The Series 130 has another minor difference in addition to the ones mentioned above.

 The Series 130 is sometimes a rivetless balance, meaning there are no rivets holding the top and bottom guides in place.
 The guides are held in place by spring tension from the pulley and spring system.

 Notice how the Series 130 (top in both images) does not have rivets holding the guide in place.

-The Series 130 balance is a custom special ordered balance.
+The Series 130 balance is a custom special ordered balance and is not available online.
 If you think you have an extended travel balance, give us a call at 1-800-842-0974 and a sales representative can discuss your options with you.